yyyaohhh/tp/docs/DeveloperGuide.md

 Steps 1a1 and 1a2 are repeated until the user inputs the correct grade Use case resumes from step 2.

+**Use case: UC03 - Calculating CAP**

+**MSS**

+1. User asks ModCraft for their current CAP.
+2. System show the current CAP of all modules that have been taken.

+Use case ends.

 <br>

 ### Non-Functional Requirements